kubernetes/website/content/en/docs/concepts/storage/ephemeral-volumes.md

 that provide that ephemeral storage.
 When the Pod is deleted, the Kubernetes garbage collector deletes the PVC, which then usually triggers deletion of the volume because the default reclaim policy of storage classes is to delete volumes.
-You can create quasi-ephemeral local storage using a StorageClass with a reclaim policy of `retain`: the storage outlives the Pod, and in this case you need to ensure that volume clean up happens separately.
+You can create ephemeral local storage using a StorageClass with a reclaim policy of `retain`: the storage outlives the Pod, and in this case you need to ensure that volume clean up happens separately.